Table of Contents

 | Medically supervised detox allows for the prompt adjustment of treatment protocols, ensuring that teens receive appropriate interventions to manage their symptoms and reduce discomfort.

 Medically supervised detox is a crucial stepping stone toward long-term recovery.
-It sets the stage for a smoother transition into further treatment, whether that be residential rehabilitation, outpatient counseling, or support groups.
+It sets the stage for a smoother transition into further treatment, whether that be residential rehabilitation, partial hospitalization or intensive outpatient.

 By addressing the physical aspects of addiction in a controlled and monitored environment, teens are better prepared to engage in the therapeutic work required for sustained recovery.